-- Supporting staff and attending Case Management for complex cases as needed. - Interfacing with community partners for health education, services and assistance.
+- Supporting staff and families through the attending Ccase Mmanagement process for complex cases as needed. - Interfacing with community partners to obtainfor health education, services, and assistance and follow-up. - Ensuring Health Services Advisory Committee participation in addressing the health concerns currently impacting CSB's children and families.